A recognized nonprofit brand evolves with a clean, contemporary design and accessible UI that has increased site traffic by 100%.

 Traditionally, UWRI has reached out to donors through workplace giving, but in recent years the organization has sought to bolster direct relationships with those who want to make a difference, whether through time, talent, or money.
 The UWRI website is an important avenue for facilitating those relationships, and making the organization more accessible as a whole.

-Download United Way of Rhode Island Case Study
+Download our United Way of RI Case Study

 The former UWRI site lacked the interactive qualities necessary to increase audience engagement.
 Its architecture was dated, and its design no longer reflected the persona and energy of today’s UWRI.
 Along that vein, messaging was a priority.
 UWRI wanted to bring prominence to its central messaging and ensure that key information was woven throughout the site in a consistent fashion, all while staying true to the brand.